d-one/data_governance_with_databricks/README.md

 General:
 * Download the DBC archive file from this repo
 * Upload it to your workspace in Databricks via import file.
-It should contain: 1 notebook and 3 sql queries, as well as 2 folders: "data" containing store_transactions_data.csv file and "images".
+It should contain: 1 notebook and 3 sql queries, as well as 2 folders: "data" containing a store_transactions_data.csv file and "images" containing files loaded into this readme.
 * If needed - change the name of the catalog in the notebook (mind, there are multiple locations) and the sql queries
 * Run the Notebook
 * Review the result in the catalog.
 It should look similar to the following image: